ansiace/Star-Pattern/README.md

 # Star Pattern Series⭐

 ## `Star Pattern`
 Welcome to the ⭐ Pattern repository!
-This repository contains various star patterns implemented in c++/cpp programming languages.
+This repository contains various star patterns implemented in c++ programming languages.
 These patterns are commonly used in coding practice and interviews to demonstrate understanding of loops.

 ### Some of the following patterns included in this series: